luyanggeorge/3D_tank_VP/README.md

 ## About
 Revisit the [3D wave tank test cases (TCs)](https://github.com/EAGRE-water-wave-impact-modelling/3D-wave-tank-JCP2022) through the "VP approach" where the weak formulations are now generated automatically based on the time-discretised VP via Firedrake's `derivative()` functionality.

+To compare the results with the old ones, some changes are also made to the original code, where manually derived weak formulations for the SE and SV schemes are explicitly used in *Firedrake*.

 ## Computation Codes
 - Main file: